 This space is collaborative in design with input from classroom teachers, specialist teachers and therapy staff.

-Our whole school pedagogy supports the Structured Teaching Framework and our Junior Primary school is no exception to this.
+Our whole school pedagogy supports the Structured Teaching Framework and our junior school is no exception to this.

 Students begin to work towards their independence from the early years as we introduce them to their individualised schedules to establish predictability within their day.
 This assists them to navigate their classes and transition with an increased level of independence.